-- (1) Toray shall establish the Corporate Ethics Committee, as one of the company-wide committees to promote observance of corporate ethics and legal compliance, and shall take other measures to improve the required internal systems, including the establishment of dedicated organizations. - (2) Toray shall establish the Corporate Ethics and Legal Compliance Code of Conduct as specific provisions to be observed by members of the Board and employees, and shall take other measures to improve the required guidelines, etc. Especially with regard to eliminating relations with antisocial forces, the Company shall act as one to stand firmly against them. - (3) Toray shall establish an internal reporting system (whistle-blowing system) for the reporting of the discovery of violation of laws, regulations, or the Company's Articles of Incorporation. - (4) Toray shall establish Security Trade Control Program, one of the most important legal compliance issues, and establish an organization dedicated to security export control.
+- (1) Toray shall establish the Corporate Ethics and Compliance Committee, as one of the Group-wide committees to promote observance of corporate ethics and legal compliance, and shall take other measures to improve the required internal systems, including the establishment of dedicated organizations. - (2) Toray shall establish the Corporate Ethics and Legal Compliance Code of Conduct as specific provisions to be observed by members of the Board and employees, and shall take other measures to improve the required guidelines, etc. Especially with regard to eliminating relations with antisocial forces, the Company shall act as one to stand firmly against them. - (3) Toray shall establish an internal reporting system (whistle-blowing system) for the reporting of the discovery of violation of laws, regulations, or the Company's Articles of Incorporation. - (4) Toray shall establish Security Trade Control Program, one of the most important legal compliance issues, and establish an organization dedicated to security export control.

-- (1) During the period under review, the Company held the Board of Directors meetings fifteen times, the Corporate Ethics Committee twice, and a company-wide Legal Compliance Committee twice. - (2) In accordance with the Regulations on Corporate Ethics and Legal Compliance established in October 2016, the Company strove to detect company misconduct in the earlier stage, investigated all instances of company misconduct and scandals, their causes, and the parties responsible, and resolved such cases accordingly while carrying out measures to prevent recurrences. - (3) The Company has established Corporate Ethics and Legal Compliance Guidelines specifying the details of the Corporate Ethics and Legal Compliance Code of Conduct.
-The Company has formulated and distributed the Corporate Ethics and Legal Compliance Handbook, a compilation of issues to which all Board members and employees should pay attention, including the above. - (4) The Company established the Toray Group Policy for Human Rights in December 2017. - (5) The Company handles all internal reporting according to the predetermined procedures. - (6) The Company has established the Security Trade Administration Dept. as a department dedicated to security export control.
-The Company has also established the Security Trade Administration Committee as a company-wide committee, held a meeting of the Security Trade Administration Committee once during the period under review, and checked the results of activities and deliberated issues for initiatives. - (7) As stated in "Issue to be Addressed," the fact that a subsidiary of the Company had inappropriately overwritten data in product inspection reports was discovered.
-In order to ensure the effectiveness of quality assurance across the entire Group based on the recommendation received from the Expert Committee to which the Group entrusted investigation, Toray Group appointed an officer supervising the Group's quality assurance operations in February 2018 and established the Quality Assurance Division. - System to ensure the efficient execution of duties by the members of the Board
+- (1) During the period under review, the Company held the Board of Directors meetings fifteen times and the Corporate Ethics and Compliance Committee twice.
+In addition, the Company established the Compliance Dept. as a dedicated organization by reorganizing the Legal & Compliance Dept. - (2) In accordance with the Regulations on Corporate Ethics and Compliance, the Company strove to detect company misconduct in the earlier stage, investigated all instances of company misconduct and scandals, their causes, and the parties responsible, and resolved such cases accordingly while carrying out measures to prevent recurrences. - (3) The Company has established Corporate Ethics and Legal Compliance Guidelines specifying the details of the Corporate Ethics and Legal Compliance Code of Conduct.
+The Company has formulated and distributed the Corporate Ethics and Legal Compliance Handbook, a compilation of issues to which all Board members and employees should pay attention, including the above. - (4) The Company established the Toray Group Policy for Human Rights in December 2017. - (5) The Company handles all internal whistle-blowing according to the predetermined procedures. - (6) The Company has established the Security Trade Administration Dept. as a department dedicated to security export control.
+The Company has also established the Security Trade Administration Committee as a company-wide committee, held a meeting of the Security Trade Administration Committee once during the period under review, and checked the results of activities and deliberated issues for initiatives. - 2.
+System to ensure the efficient execution of duties by members of the Board

-(1) Toray shall establish the Authority of Top Management to stipulate matters with respect to which decision-making

-- authority is reserved by the Board of Directors and matters with respect to which decision-making is delegated to the President, General Managers, etc., from among matters necessary for decision-making. - (2) Toray shall establish the Executive Committee and Board of Senior Vice Presidents as deliberative organs for important matters decided by the Board of Directors or the President.
-The Executive Committee shall be responsible for the general direction of policy, while the Board of Senior Vice Presidents shall be in charge of issues related to implementation.
+- (1) Toray shall establish the Authority of Top Management to stipulate matters with respect to which decision-making authority is reserved by the Board of Directors and matters with respect to which decision-making is delegated to the President, General Managers, etc., from among matters necessary for decision-making. - (2) Toray shall establish the Executive Committee as deliberative organs for important matters decided by the Board of Directors or the President.
+The Executive Committee shall deliberate on the general direction of policy or issues related to implementation.

-- (1) During the period under review, the Company revised part of the Authority of Top Management in April and October 2017 and January 2018. - (2) During the period under review, the Company held the Executive Committee fifteen times and the Board of Senior Vice Presidents twelve times. - System for preserving and managing information pertaining to the execution of duties by the members of the Board
+- (1) During the period under review, the Company revised part of the Authority of Top Management in May and October 2018. - (2) During the period under review, the Company held the Executive Committee meetings twenty-five times (the number of Executive Committee meetings held includes the meetings of the committees that preceded the Executive Committee, such as the Board of Senior Vice Presidents). - System for preserving and managing information pertaining to the execution of duties by the members of the Board